Facebook Oversight Board will not restore Donald Trump back on the platform

 Facebook’s Oversight Board, the independent panel charged with making final content moderation decisions, is upholding the company’s decision to keep Donald Trump off of the social media platform.
-But the decision to ban Trump, the panel ruled, without a set timeline was not appropriate.
+But the decision to ban Trump without a set timeline, the panel ruled, was not appropriate.
 The board is recommending the company review the issue once again within six months.

 The closely watched announcement on Wednesday comes after Facebook decided to temporarily ban Trump in the immediate wake of the January 6 Capitol insurrection, later tasking the board with making a ruling on whether to restore the former president down the road.